 If your audience is professionals or B2B buyers, LinkedIn is a zero-cost place to publish and build authority.
 You don’t need hosting, a domain, or a theme—create a profile and start posting.

 LinkedIn has a built-in network of over a billion members worldwide, including leaders across tech, finance, marketing, and HR.
 This audience is highly engaged and actively looks for practical insights and thought leadership.
+Short-form video and creator tools continue to expand, which can boost reach when paired with useful posts.

 Unlike your own site, direct monetization is limited.
 You won’t earn ad or affiliate income on LinkedIn; instead you’ll turn visibility into clients, speaking gigs, course sales, or partnerships.